davidusb-geek/emhass-add-on/emhass/DOCS.md

 This is the receiding horizon principle.

-When applyin this controller, the following `runtimeparams` should be defined:
+When applying this controller, the following `runtimeparams` should be defined:

 - `prediction_horizon` for the MPC prediction horizon.
 Fix this at at least 5 times the optimization time step.